AlpsBench: An LLM Personalization Benchmark for Real-Dialogue Memorization and Preference Alignment: AlpsBench Evaluation Framework

 \begin{itemize}[leftmargin=*] \item \textbf{Memory ID:} A unique identifier for the memory entry. \item \textbf{Memory Type:} Explicit or implicit preference. \item \textbf{Label:} The taxonomic category of the memory. \item \textbf{Value:} The exact statement extracted from the original dialogue. \item \textbf{Confidence:} The confidence level of the extraction. \end{itemize}

 The quality of the extractions (\ie memories) is evaluated by comparing them against human-annotated ground truth ($\mathcal{M}$).
-Specifically, we calculate the F1 score for exact matches, measuring both the coverage and quality of the memories relative to the ground truth.
-Furthermore, we leverage an LLM to assess semantic similarity, ensuring a more nuanced evaluation beyond lexical matching.
+Specifically, we use an LLM-as-a-Judge protocol to semantically match predicted and human-annotated memories one-to-one, computing F1 to capture nuances beyond lexical similarity.

-\subsection{Task2: Personalized Information Update}
+\subsection{Task 2: Personalized Information Update}

 The dynamic evolution of user preferences requires personalized AI assistants to possess a sophisticated memory-updating mechanism.
 This process hinges on three fundamental capabilities: (i) the robustness in filtering dialogue noise, (ii) the ability to add new user preferences, and (iii) the logic for resolving preference conflicts by reasonably updating outdated memories with new information.
 Thus, we introduce the \textit{Personalized Information Update} task: